Common Accounting Mistakes That Cost Cardiologists Money

 Solution:

-- Schedule monthly or quarterly financial reviews to assess your practice’s performance, including income statements and cash flow reports.
+- Schedule monthly or quarterly reviews to dig into income, expenses, and cash flow.

 2. Inaccurate Expense Tracking